X-SHIELD: Regularization for eXplainable Artificial Intelligence

 \section{Experimental setup}

-In this section, we describe the experimental setup we use in this work to prove empirically the efficiency of SHIELD regularization.
-In Section~\ref{sec:benchmark_datasets}, we choose our image datasets as benchmarks where we train the models.
-In Section~\ref{sec:models_optim}, we describe the different configurations of the experiments that we propose.
-In Section~\ref{sec:evaluation_scheme}, We describe the common methodology for training the models we aim to evaluate from an XAI perspective.
+In this section, we describe the experimental setup we use in this work to empirically test the X-SHIELD regularization.
+In Section~\ref{sec:benchmark_datasets}, we present the image datasets used as benchmarks.
+In Section~\ref{sec:models_optim}, we outline the different configurations of the experiments that we propose, considering basic configurations for the training, such the epochs, specific optimizer, validation scheme and evaluation scheme.
 Finally, in Section~\ref{sec:performance}, we explain the different approaches we use to evaluate the different aspects of each model, both performance and explainability point of view.

-The code needed to reproduce the experiment is implemented in the following GitHub repository\footnote{https://github.com/isega24/SHIELD}.